M4tteoP/wasm-envoy-perf-comp/README.md

 ```

 It is also possible to get them from the docker images:
-- envoy-proxy-wasm: `envoyproxy/envoy:v1.27.0`
+- **envoy-proxy-wasm**: `envoyproxy/envoy:v1.27.0`
-- envoy-http-wasm: ... # TODO build and push the image
+- **envoy-http-wasm**: ... # TODO build and push the image
 The envoy binary is located at `/usr/local/bin/envoy` in the docker image.

 3. Spin up observability tools. a Grafana dashboard is provided to visualize memory and cpu usage.
-Requires docker-compose
+It requires docker-compose
 ```bash
 mage runObservability # Access the dashboard via: http://localhost:3000.
 Default login: admin/admin
 # When done, tear down the observability tools: